atlasfem/awesome-music-ripping/README.md

 ### Just **DONT** use them without a vpn

-Torrents are the Number One way to get on your ISP's hitlist, if you can find quality rare music on a torrent go for it, the best sites are <href>https://l33tx.to and a private tracker <href> https://redacted.ch<href/>
+Torrents are the Number One way to get on your ISP's hitlist, if you can find quality rare music on a torrent go for it, the best source is the private tracker redacted [redacted.ch](https://redacted.ch) or [1377x](https://1337x.to)

 # Section 3: Soulseek

 Soulseek is a peer to peer system specializing in music.
 It is the best all around option for ripping music.
-Simply go to <href> https://soulseekqt/net/download<href/>
+Simply go [here] (https://soulseekqt/net/download)

 Download and install the program, then you can share and search for peer to peer music.
 Some users may ask you to share your own files before you start.
 Do not be alarmed, due to the low profile and relatively small userbase of  Soulseek it stays under the radar, however a VPN is reccomended to safeguard your location and 100% Prevent your ISP from shutting down or throttling your service.